Join us!

 • What are this year's themes?

-This year, there are two types of speeches: long-prep and short-prep.
+There are two types of speeches: long-prep and short-prep.

 • What is the duration of each speech?